+- 3.1 The goal of this policy, with respect to progressive discipline, is to support a safe learning and teaching environment in which every pupil can reach his or her full potential.
+Appropriate action must consistently be taken by schools to address behaviours that are contrary to the provincial, board and school Codes of Conduct.

+- 3.2 Progressive discipline is an approach that makes use of a continuum of interventions, supports, and consequences, building upon strategies that promote positive behaviours.
+The range of interventions, supports, and consequences used by schools must be clear and developmentally appropriate, and must include learning opportunities for pupils in order to reinforce positive behaviours and help pupils make good choices.
+For pupils with special education and/or disability related needs, interventions, supports and consequences must be consistent with the expectations in the student's IEP and/or his/her demonstrated abilities.

+- 3.3 The Board, and school administrators, must consider all mitigating and other factors, as required by the Education Act and as set out in Ontario Regulation 472/07 and reflected in student discipline settlements with the Ontario Human Rights Commission.

-Progressive discipline may include early and/or ongoing intervention strategies, such as:
+- 3.4 Progressive discipline may include early and/or ongoing intervention strategies, such as:

 - Contact with the pupil's parent(s)/guardian(s);

 - Oral reminders;

 - Review of expectations;

 - Written work assignment with a learning component;

 - Volunteer service to the school community;

-- · Peer mentoring;
+- Peer mentoring;

-- Referral to counselling;
+- Referral to counseling;

-- Conflict mediation and resolution; and/or
+- · Conflict mediation and resolution; and/or

 - Consultation.

-Progressive discipline may also include a range of interventions, supports and consequences when inappropriate behaviours have occurred, with a focus on improving behaviour, such as one or more of the following:
+- 3.5 Progressive discipline may also include a range of interventions, supports and consequences when inappropriate behaviours have occurred, with a focus on improving behaviour, such as one or more of the following:

 - Meeting with the pupil's parent(s)/guardian(s), pupil and principal;

-- Referral to a community agency for anger management or substance abuse counselling;
+- Referral to a community agency for anger management or substance abuse counseling;

-- Detentions;
+- Detentions:

 - Withdrawal of privileges;

 - Withdrawal from class;

 - Restitution for damages;

 - Restorative practices; and/or

 - Transfer.

+POLICY: STUDENT RELATIONS AND DISCIPLINE # 710 700 : School Administration SECTION: Page 4 of APPROVAL/REVISION EFFECTIVE REVIEW DATE: November 5, 2023 November 6, 2018 DATE: October 29, 2018 DATE: Policy 703: Code of Conduct CROSS REFERENCE: Policy 710: Administrative Procedures Sample Suspension Notices Handbook - Protocol Police Involvement in the Schools Safe Schools 2000 Implementation Handbook PPM 144, 145, 119, 128 Cannabis Act
-Progressive discipline is most effective when dialogue between the school and home regarding student achievement, behaviour and expectations is open, courteous and focused on student success.

-When addressing inappropriate behaviour, school staff should consider the particular pupil and circumstances, including any mitigating and other factors as set out in the Student Discipline Procedures, the nature and severity of the behaviour, and the impact on the school climate.

-The Board also supports the use of suspension and expulsion as outlined in Part XIII of the Education Act where a pupil has committed one or more of the infractions outlined below on school property, during a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.
+- 3.6 Progressive discipline is most effective when dialogue between the school and home regarding student achievement, behaviour and expectations is open, courteous and focused on student success. - 3.7 When addressing inappropriate behaviour, school staff should consider the particular pupil and circumstances, including any mitigating and other factors as set out in the Administrative Procedures to this policy, the nature and severity of the behaviour, and the impact on the school climate. - 3.8 For students with special education needs, interventions, supports and consequences must be consistent with the expectations in the student's Individual Education Plan (I.E.P.). - 3.9 Homophobia, gender-based violence, sexual harassment, and inappropriate sexual behaviour must be addressed in a manner consistent with this policy and relevant guidelines. - 3.10 The Board also supports the use of suspension and expulsion as outlined in Part XIII of the Education Act where a pupil has committed one or more of the infractions outlined below on school property, during a school-related activity or event, and/or in circumstances where the infraction has an impact on the school climate.

-Exclusion pursuant to section 265(1)(m) of the Education Act is not acceptable for discipline purposes or as an alternative to discipline, and may only be imposed in accordance with the Education Act and Board procedures, and must be consistent with the Human Rights Code.

-Suspension
+4. Suspension